NASA-PDS/registry-ref-data/README.md

 Reference datasets used for integration test of the registry.

-This repository aims at maintaining the reference datasets on github before them being published on https://pds.nasa.gov/data/pds4/test-data/custom-datasets/
+This repository aims at maintaining the reference datasets on github before them being published as a release of this repository and used by the integration tests (in docker compose) in the NASA-PDS/registry repository.

 ## Tester manual: